 Please complete an online Application for Land Tax Exemption or Relief including any supporting documentation.

-Application for Land Tax Exemption or Relief is available on revenuesa.sa.gov.au.
+Apply for a land tax exemption using the online Application for Land Tax Exemption or Relief available on revenuesa.sa.gov.au.

 Death of owner